WhiteRaven777/simp/README.md

 * Support commit and rollback
 * Support for database open and close
 * Execute query manually
+* Supported Databases.
-* Support MySQL
+    * MySQL
-	* It is possible to deal with other databases as well.
+    * PostgreSQL

 # Description
 WhiteRaven777/simp - I made this package with the desire to run SQL queries more freely.
 I know that there are various ORMs.
 However, I could not do it well because everything was too functional.
 When I tried treating SQL simply, I felt naturally in this form.
 People who use only a part of advanced ORM functionality, those who frequently perform complex queries to reduce the number of requests, this package may fit.

 # Installation